Director of Advocacy

 Martin manages the Homeless Health Peer Advocacy Service in Westminster, Kensington and Chelsea and Hammersmith and Fulham.
 Martin has been with Groundswell since January 2011.
 With many years’ experience in the homelessness sector he has previously designed and delivered motivational training and employment programmes for a number of other homelessness charities, and is passionate about helping to increase opportunities for those who have experienced homelessness.

-Terry is Groundswell’s long serving Finance Officer.
+Terry is Groundswell’s long serving Finance Manager.
 He is responsible for the smooth running of all the finances at Groundswell.
 He started volunteering with Groundswell in 2004.
 From February – June 2006 he took part in the Enterprising Solutions Train the Trainers in SUI.
 Then in July 2006 he was employed as the Administrator at Groundswell for 18 months.
 He then worked as the Finance Officer at Homeless Link, did another stint of volunteering at Groundswell before he becoming the Service User Involvement Co-ordinator at Revolving Doors in 2009.
 He has since given up the RDA role to concentrate fully on the finance role here.

 Dennis is a Case Worker on the Homeless Health Peer Advocacy service.
 Prior to this Dennis spent over ten years being homeless across two periods of his life – struggling with alcohol addiction.
 He has now been in recovery for nearly a decade and his advice to anyone else in a similar situation “Keep busy!”